stonegold546/cohens_d_calculators/README.md

 ![equation](http://latex.codecogs.com/gif.latex?%5Coverline%7Bx%7D_%7B1%7D%20) : mean of group 1; ![equation](http://latex.codecogs.com/gif.latex?%5Coverline%7Bx%7D_%7B2%7D%20) : mean of group 2; ![equation](http://latex.codecogs.com/gif.latex?SD_%7B1%7D) : standard deviation of group 1; ![equation](http://latex.codecogs.com/gif.latex?SD_%7B2%7D) : standard deviation of group 2; ![equation](http://latex.codecogs.com/gif.latex?n_%7Bpairs%7D) : number of pairs; _r_ : correlation between group 1 and group 2; ![equation](http://latex.codecogs.com/gif.latex?S_%7B12%7D) : covariance of group 1 and group 2; _t_ : estimate of ![equation](http://latex.codecogs.com/gif.latex?%5Clambda); ![equation](http://latex.codecogs.com/gif.latex?%5Ctextrm%7BCohen's%7D%5C%20d_%7BLL,%20UL%7D) : Lower and upper limits on Cohen's _d_

+## Odds-ratio

+The R package `epitools` (Aragon, 2012) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute the odds-ratio and confidence intervals using the `oddsratio` set of functions.
+The function called depends on the method the user selects: { midp: oddsratio.midp, fisher: oddsratio.fisher, wald: oddsratio.wald, small: oddsratio.small }.
+The matrix is transformed into a vector which is passed to the oddsratio function, alongside the confidence interval.
+It returns the odds ratio, and its confidence interval.

+> <https://public.opencpu.org/ocpu/library/epitools/R/oddsratio.{USER_METHOD}>, body: { 'x' => {Matrix transformed into vector}, 'conf.level' => confidence_interval }

 ## ANOVA

 These formulae apply only when all your factors are manipulated not measured, and when there are no covariates.
 The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the noncentral _F_ method.
-The confidence intervals are set to 90%.
+The default confidence interval is set to 90%.
 This is equivalent to the 95% two-sided confidence interval given that the _F_-statistic cannot be negative (Smithson, 2003, pp. 42–66).

 ### Partial eta-squared